Director of the Office of Energy Policy and Systems Analysis

 William F. Hederman is the Deputy Director for Systems Integration and Senior Advisor to the Secretary.
 Mr. Hederman is a trained electrical engineer and public policy analyst with decades of executive experience in the private and public sectors.
 He began his professional career as a systems integration engineer at Bell Labs in the directorate that later developed the cell phone system.
 Mr.

-Dr. Carl Pechman is the Advisor for Electricity for the Office of Energy Policy and Systems Analysis at the Department of Energy.
+Dr. Carl Pechman is the Senior Advisor for Electricity for the Office of Energy Policy and Systems Analysis at the Department of Energy.
 He is an expert on the economics of electricity with extensive experience in state and federal regulation.
 During his tenure as an economist at the New York Public Service Commission, he worked on a wide variety of issues, including performance-based ratemaking, generation and transmission siting, avoided cost theory and estimation, Integrated Resource Planning, cost analysis and pricing, and creation of the New York Independent System Operator.

 Dr. Karen Wayland is the Deputy Director for State and Local Cooperation in the Office of Energy Policy and Systems Analysis at DOE.
 She is a recognized expert in national energy and environmental policy and comes to DOE after two years of providing strategic consulting to business and nonprofit clients.